whutch/cwmud/README.md

 Usage
 -----

-To start the Atria server, simply run:
+To start the Clockwork server, simply run:
 ```
-python -m atria
+python -m cwmud
 ```

-After booting, the server will be ready to accept Telnet connections on whatever address and port you specified in `atria/settings.py` (default is localhost and port 4000).
+After booting, the server will be ready to accept Telnet connections on whatever address and port you specified in `cwmud/settings.py` (default is localhost and port 4000).

 Testing
 -------

-Atria includes a suite of unit tests in [pytest] format.
+Clockwork includes a suite of unit tests in [pytest] format.
 To run the test suite you will first need to install pytest and the plugins we use (coverage, flake8, timeout).
 To install all the test suite dependencies, run:
 ```
 pip install -r tests/requirements.txt
 ```